 - Treatment tailored to your unique needs: From nutritional counseling, guidance on lifestyle changes, exercise and fall prevention, to careful medication management and ongoing monitoring, we provide a full range of care that’s personalized for your individual needs

-- Multidisciplinary clinical resources: As the region’s only academic medical center, Cooper has experts in more than 75 specialties, giving you access to all the expertise you need, all in one place
+- Multidisciplinary clinical resources: As the region’s only academic health system, Cooper has experts in more than 75 specialties, giving you access to all the expertise you need, all in one place

 - We work closely with your primary care physician, who generally will manage your osteoporosis on an ongoing basis.